sassoftware/restaf-server/README.md

 #### clientid redirect

 Recommend the following:
-Set the clientid redirect_uri to always be **callback**
+Set the clientid redirect_uri to always be **{appName}/callback**

 Example:
- If your APPHOST is localhost and APPPORT=8080, then set the redirect to <http://localhost:8080/callback>
+ If your APPNAME=viyaapp, APPHOST is localhost and APPPORT=8080, then set the redirect to <http://localhost:8080/viyaapp/callback>

 restaf-server will handle the callback and redirect to APPENTRY.